kostrin/BingMiningBot/README.md

 <br> 1.
 No more than 5 accounts for IP.
 <br> 2.
 Don't use microsoft hosted emails.
 <br> 3.
 Cash in on rewards on distinct days with multiple days inbetween accounts.

+# Disclaimer: I am not responsible for your personal use of this application or any actions taken against your Microsoft accounts. (eg. Account banning.)